lucafornaciari/easyDualList/README.md

 # easyDualList
-easyDualList is a dual list box designed for JQuery.
+EasyDualList is a dual list box designed for JQuery.
 This plugin is easy for users to understand and use.
 Your dual list box will be ready in only two minutes.

+# installation
+Copy the easyDualList.js or easyDualList.min.js file to a directory in your project and reference it via Javascript.
+After which it should be available as a jQuery plugin.

+# tested compatibility
+Current plugin is conformed with:
+.
+IE9+
+.
+Firefox (latest)
+.
+Chrome (latest)
+Other browser should be work when they are compatible with JQuery.